-Updated 6/27/23
+Updated 7/25/2024

-The administration of West De Pere Middle School reserves the right to make changes or corrections in any school policy or rule addressed in this agenda.
-In addition, items not addressed in this agenda book are left up to the discretion of the administration.
+The administration of West De Pere Middle School reserves the right to make changes or corrections in any school policy or rule addressed in this handbook.
+In addition, items not addressed in this handbook are left up to the discretion of the administration.

-2023/2024 ALTERNATE DAY MEETING SCHEDULES
+2024/2025 ALTERNATE DAY MEETING SCHEDULES